 We may be closed to the public, but there is a lot going on behind the doors of Horsham Museum and Art Gallery.
 We are currently undergoing a dramatic refurbishment and are looking forward to reopening in October 2021 with refreshed displays and a modernised offering.

 The refresh will tell new stories with rationalised and carefully curated collections, and is probably the most ambitious change undertaken in our 126-year history.

 We're looking to modernise and refresh displays, introduce a digital cultural heritage offer, and improve the customer experience.

-Click the links below to view our Refurbishment blog posts, and follow us on social media or sign up to our email newsletter for the latest updates.
+Click the links below to view our Refurbishment blog posts and video tours, and follow us on social media or sign up to our email newsletter for the latest updates.

 - The Horsham Prisoner Escape

 - All At Sea: A Fresh Coat of Calm Amongst the Chaos

 - All in a Day's work: Revealing the Original Flagstone Flooring

 - Updating the Displays: The Albery Display

 - Updating the Displays: New Themes